connorkauf/simulicore/cla3p.mod/README.md

 **Compact Linear Algebra Parallel Portable Package** is a modern lightweight numerical linear algebra library distributed as a part of [**SimuliCore**](https://connorkauf.github.io/SimuliCore/index.html).
 With its minimalistic design **CLA3P** is ideal for beginners, while the advanced API offering allows experienced users get peak performance.

-Starting with dense linear algebra support as a base framework, **CLA3P** will constantly evolve and expand to new fields such as sparse linear algebra, custom matrix decomposition implementations, eigenvalue problem solvers and many more.
+Starting with dense linear algebra support as a base framework, as well a sparse algebra addition, **CLA3P** will constantly evolve and expand to new fields such as sparse linear algebra, custom matrix decomposition implementations, eigenvalue problem solvers and many more.

 ### Features so far

 **CLA3P** is a new and constantly evolving library.
 The currently supported and near-future features are:

 - [x] Dense Matrix algebra
-- [ ] Sparse Matrix algebra
+- [x] Sparse Matrix algebra
 - [x] Smart operator sets with symbolic layer where applicable
 - [x] Property specification for matrices
 - [x] Column & Block operations